Afro-Left

-"Afro-Left" is a song by Leftfield, released as their seventh single.
-The song was released on 12", CD and cassette on 24 July 1995.
+"Afro-Left" is a song by the English electronic duo Leftfield, released as their seventh single.
+The song was released on 12", CD and cassette on 24 July 1995 by Hard Hands/Chrysalis.
 It featured Neil Cole (as Djum Djum) on vocals, and it was rumoured that the lyrics were in an unspecified African language; it was later revealed that they were simply gibberish, or "Djum Djum talk".
 The song reached #22 in the UK charts.

 The B-side "Afro Ride", a remix of "Afro-Left", was used in the 1995 game wipE'out".